When To Choose Family Mediation

 Post divorce modifications

-Life changes, and parenting plans may need updating.
-Families use mediation when schedules shift, jobs change, or children grow older and need new routines.
-Mediation makes these updates faster and less stressful.
+With life changes, parenting plans may need updating.
+Families use mediation when schedules shift, jobs change or children grow older and need new routines.
+Mediation makes these updates fast and less stressful.

 Financial and communication disputes